sonic-net/DASH/dash-pipeline/README-saithrift.md

 make run-saithrift-client-tests       # run both suites above
 ```
 ## Development - Launch container, run tests in one shot
-You can run tests based on the current state of the `dash-pipeline/tests/pytests` directory without rebuilding the `saithrift-client` docker image.
+You can run tests based on the current state of the `dash-pipeline/tests/` directory without rebuilding the `saithrift-client` docker image.
 Instead of running tests built into the container and stored under `/tests`, a host volume `dash-pipeline/tests` is mounted to container `/tests-dev`) and tests are run from there.
 This allows rapid incremental test-case development.
+When doing so, the container's `/test` directory remains in-place with tests which were copied into the container at image build-time.

 You can keep all containers running (switch, saithrift-server, ixia-c) and interactively write and execute test-cases without stopping the daemons.
 As stated, the saithrift-client container will start and stop each time you run the tests but the switch and saithrift-server will continue to run.
 ```